DomJamb/OOP-Exercise/README.md

-# Excercise for the course Object oriented programming
+# Exercise for the course Object oriented programming (FER Zagreb)